Designing a

 BC 337-16 is available; 99p for 25 (eBay).

-They’re obsolete, because the hfe, Beta or Gain is often only 40 - 70.
-However, the low gain enables simple
+They’re obsolete, because the hfe, Beta or Gain is low: the examples I

 construction such as the old-fashioned drawing-pins-on-wood method: unsuitable